ncryptf/ncryptf-go/README.md

 // Handle token parsing failure
 ```

-> Note that the `date` property should be pore-offset when calling `Authorization` to prevent time skewing.
+> Note that the `date` property should be pre-offset when calling `Authorization` to prevent time skewing.

 The `payload` parameter should be a JSON serializable string.